docwhat/iated/README.md

 `GET /preferences` requires "token".

 Opens a web-page displaying the preferences.
-Note, there are other URLs that IATed supports for modifying the preferences.
+Note, there are other URLs that Iated supports for modifying the preferences.

 `GET /preferences/set-editor` require "token".

-This opens  a dialog on the system running IATed to choose the editor.
+This opens  a dialog on the system running Iated to choose the editor.

 ## Example sessions.